cepthomas/Nebulua/README.md

 - Windows 64 bit only.
 Build it with VS2022 and .NET8.
 - Uses 64 bit Lua 5.4.2 from [here](https://luabinaries.sourceforge.net/download.html).
 - Uses [C code conventions](https://github.com/cepthomas/c_bag_of_tricks/blob/master/conventions.md).
+- The app is slow to start up in the VS debugger - some mysterious machinations under the hood.
+Running from the cmd line is fine.

 ## Architecture